As a parent, you want what’s best for your child. That includes giving them the best skin care routine to keep their skin soft and healthy.

 For this reason, it’s important to know what ingredients are in the products you use on your baby’s skin.

-We’ve partnered with Baby Dove to bring you information on baby skin care products and tips on how to read product labels.
+Read on for information about baby skin care products and tips on how to read product labels.

 There are lots of safe products you can use on your little one’s skin.
 Still, you should talk with your baby’s pediatrician about a skin care routine at their first checkups and before introducing a new skin care product.